Chinese ideals of female beauty: Internet and AI

+Features of Chinese Beauty

 Hair

-On a woman, long, shining black hair is regarded as exceptionally beautiful, particularly when its growth is strong and luxuriant.
+Long black hair is often regarded as attractive for women, particularly when it is strong and healthy.

 Double eyelid

 Double eyelids are unconditionally considered beautiful in East Asian society.
 The double eyelid is a crease in the small flap of skin that covers the eye.
-It has been estimated that 17–32% of Chinese women lack this upper eyelid crease, giving them a monolid appearance.
-However, this is not ideal when it comes to Chinese beauty.
+It has been estimated that about 17–32% of Chinese women lack this upper eyelid crease, giving them a monolid appearance.